dribnet/purvs/README.md

 ## PS4 MDDN 342 2018

-For this problem set, my starting concept is inspired by the abstract patterns of Gustav Klimt's works and live paintings.
-My idea is to expose the detail of the abstract patterns in the work as the viewer zooms in closer.
-I think the abstract patterns could be interesting to add some ambient animation.
+I decided to change my idea after realising how the coordinate systmem works in this problem set.
+I wanted the Gustav Klimt inspired patterns to look more organic but I think it'll be more suitable to carry on with my graphic style that I used in p3.
+My new idea is to show a blank brick wall in the beginning, zoom in and the window will pop up, the next level of detail will be objects (ie. pot plant) on the window sill.
+For the animation element, I'm thinking of having ambient clouds floating in the window when it's in detail shot.